Mommy Minute: Tantrums and screen time

-“When parents use screen time to calm a child’s emotions, what they’re actually doing is teaching them that it works as opposed to teaching a child that they can manage their own feelings,” explained Michael Manos, PhD, pediatric psychologist for Cleveland Clinic Children’s.
+“When parents use screen time to calm a child’s emotions, what they’re actually doing is teaching them that it works as opposed to teaching a child that they can manage their own feelings,” explained Michael Manos, Ph.D., a pediatric psychologist for Cleveland Clinic Children’s.

 So, what can parents do to help prevent that from happening?